-- Are you looking for a solid training in microeconomic and macroeconomic principles as well as quantitative methods?
+- You are looking for a solid training in microeconomic and macroeconomic principles as well as quantitative methods

-- Are you interested in how applied and policy-oriented research of economic data has relevance for real-world economists?
+- You are interested in how applied and policy-oriented research of economic data has relevance for real-world economists

-- Are you focused on a career after your masters or would like to meet the entry requirements of our more advanced MSc in Economics?
+- You are focused on a career after your masters or would like to meet the entry requirements of our more advanced MSc in Economics

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.